WilsonValderrama/WilsonValderrama/README.md

 ### Hi there 👋
 # 💫 About Me:
-I am a junior software developer currently learning QA automation.
+I am a junior software developer.

 ## 🌐 Socials: